SICKAG/sick_scan_xd/README.md

 ## Simulation

 For unittests without sensor hardware, a simple test server is provided.
-To build the test server, activate cmake option `ENABLE_EMULATOR` in CMakeLists.txt and rebuild sick_scan.
+To build the test server, call either cmake with option `-DCMAKE_ENABLE_EMULATOR=1`, or activate cmake option `ENABLE_EMULATOR` in CMakeLists.txt.
+Then rebuild sick_scan_xd.
 By default, option `ENABLE_EMULATOR` is switched off.

 Please note that this just builds a simple test server for basic unittests of sick_scan drivers.
 Its purpose is to run basic tests and to help with diagnosis in case of issues.
 It does not emulate a real scanner!